cbouy/mols2grid/README.md

 * `removeHs=False`: remove explicit hydrogen atoms from the drawings
 * `size=(160, 120)`: size of each image
 * `use_coords=True`: use the coordinates of the input molecules if available
 * `MolDrawOptions=None`: RDKit's [MolDrawOptions](https://www.rdkit.org/docs/source/rdkit.Chem.Draw.rdMolDraw2D.html#rdkit.Chem.Draw.rdMolDraw2D.MolDrawOptions) class.
 Useful for making highly customized drawings.
-You can also leave this to `None`, and directly use the attributes of this class as parameters like `addStereoAnnotation=True`
+You can also leave this to `None`, and directly use the attributes of this class as parameters like `addStereoAnnotation=True`.
+Additionally, `atomColourPalette` is made available to modify the color palette if you are not prerendering images.
+* `prerender=False`: Prerender images for the entire dataset, or generate them on-the-fly when needed
+* `cache_selection=False` : Restores the selection from a previous grid with the same name.

 #### Parameters for the grid